 Check out the ten highest Ecuador mountains in order from highest to lowest:

 The highest of all mountains in Ecuador, the peak of this extinct volcano also has the title of being the farthest away from the center of the earth.
 The rotation of the earth created a bulge around the equator and visitors to its peak are closer to the sun than anyone else in the world.

 Cotopaxi is the most popular volcano in Ecuador and all of South America.
 Many tours are organized from Quito to trek to its top.

 Adventure enthusiasts are charmed by its stable weather conditions and perfect cone shape with a clear view into the crater.
 The world's highest active volcano, historical eruptions were at the beginning of the century; however, there has not yet been one for the new millennium.

-Located in located in the Cordillera Oriental, a branch of the Ecuadorian Andes, it is only a short distance from Quito.
+Located in the Cordillera Oriental, a branch of the Ecuadorian Andes, it is only a short distance from Quito.